owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 # We import all flamby utilities, the model, loss, batch_size and optimizer details
 from flamby.datasets.fed_ixi import (Baseline, BaselineLoss, Optimizer, BATCH_SIZE, LR, get_nb_max_rounds)
 # We create a class inheriting from TorchTrainingPlan reimplementing
-# the training step method and filling the necesssary class attributes from FLamby
+# the training step method and filling the necessary class attributes from FLamby
 # information
 class FLambyTrainingPlan(TorchTrainingPlan):
     # Init of UNetTrainingPlan